-I consciously tied the laces of my Vans this morning thinking that if G-d forbid I had to run and I hide, I could.
+I consciously tied the laces of my Vans this morning thinking that if G-d forbid I had to run and hide, I could.

-Last night I had heard about a pro-Israel rally taking place downtown, and immediately thereafter researched the various ways to participate: Metra and Public Transit.
+Last night I had heard about a pro-Israel rally taking place downtown, and immediately researched the various ways to participate: Metra and Public Transit.
 In the end, a friend and I were able to catch a bus departing from a local shul.
-After arriving two minutes before the bus's ETD and after the giddy excitement of not being left in the dust had worn off, came the painstaking watch checking, foot tapping, divergent eye conversation making, that accompanies waiting.
+After arriving two minutes before the bus's ETD and after the giddy excitement had worn off, came the painstaking watch checking, foot tapping, divergent eye conversation making, that accompanies waiting.
 One (not two)school buses arrived 35 minutes late, and my friend and I sat on the floor in the center middle runner.
 Tensing my leg muscles to the beat of "staying alive," I was able to resuscitate my circulation during my awkward straddle.
 Ironically enough, this bus "plopping" reminded me of cramming onto the Bet Shemesh Eged bus on Motsei Shabbasas and being situated in monkeylike maneuvers that everyone unspokenly approved of because they had done it themselves the Saturday night before.

 What I observed/partook in today:

 2. Hundreds of Jews making an effort, and using their lunch breaks not to hold conferences, but flags.